pedrofmiguel/pedrofmiguel/README.md

 <p align="left">
   👨‍💻 Frontend Developer based in Porto<br>
-  🔭 I’m currently working on my personal website (infinite loop eheh) 🌱 Interested in Creative Coding, design, and learning as much as I can about frontend in general<br>
+  🔭 I’m currently working on my personal website (infinite loop eheh)<br> 🌱 Interested in Creative Coding, design, and learning as much as I can about frontend in general<br>
   🚀 Climbing, Crossfit and Basketball enthusiast<br>
-  📫 Wanna talk? email me at pedrofmiguel@outlook.pt
+  📫 Wanna talk? email me at pedrofmiguel@outlook.pt<br>
 </p>

 ## Things I work with 🤓